alexpapagrigoriou/brainfuck_compiler/README.md

 Use this command when you want to completely clean the project and rebuild the compiler from scratch.
 It removes:

-- The `bf` executable and any other compiled executables in the bin directory.
+- The `bf` executable compiler
-- All object files and build artifacts in the `compiler_build` directory.
+- The entire `build` directory and its contents
+- The entire `compiler_build` directory and its contents
+- The entire `bin` directory and its contents
-- The generated source file `main.c` inside `compiler_src`.
+- The generated source file `main.c` inside `compiler_src`
-- Any other generated files and directories related to the build.

 ---